tamucsce/CSCE465/README.md

 **Honors project:** If you are in the CSCE 465 honors section, you have to take this option.
 If you are in normal sections, you may request this option.
 Form a team (up to 3 members) to do an honors project, in which you design/implement/evaluate some useful and new attack/defense/system/tool/service/user study, etc. If you take this option, it replaces HW 6 and the final exam.
 Talk to me ASAP if you want to take this option.

-[comment]: <> (Use raw html for 'merge lines' feature, could switch to markdown tables for simplicity)
 ## Schedule (tentative)

 <table>